pivotal-cf/p-flux/README.md

 ### The Store

 `useStore` injects a `store` prop into the entry point of your application.
-Note that `store` is just a javascript object and is not strictly immutable.
+Note that `store` is just a JavaScript object and is not strictly immutable.
 While it is possible, **do not update the store manually**.
 Doing this will cause data to be out of sync.

-Always use the `$store` variable and the Cursor API to update the data.
+Always use the `$store` variable and the [PUI Cursor](https://github.com/pivotal-cf/pui-cursor) API to update the data.

 ### Data Outside the Store

 **Do not store any data you want to share between components on state.**
 This can cause data synchronization issues.

 Using state should be rare.
-We recommend using state only for truly private data in a component.
+We recommend that you only use state for truly private data in a component.
-Examples are booleans for whether a dropdown is open or a checkbox is checked.
-Even these are sometimes not private.
+Examples are booleans for whether a dropdown is open or a checkbox is checked, although sometimes even these values are not private.